 “It could be age,” I contemplate, thinking back to my youth and college years.
-A pause lingers in the air as I flip through countless mental images of former road trips.
-The split-second memories appear as high-speed, video playback meets old scrap book pages; concert stubs, faded photos, and all.
-I’m lost in faraway thought for a moment, though my body is parked at the center of a long bar in Sacramento.
+A pause lingers in the air as I flip through countless mental images of previous road trips.
+The split-second memories appear as high-speed, video playback meets old scrapbook pages; concert stubs, faded photos, and all.
+I’m lost in faraway thought for a moment, though my body sits at the center of a long bar in Sacramento.

 “Dude, where’d you go just now?” my Colleague muses at my mental disappearance.
-The clinking glasses and bar sounds crush the secluded Michigan beach from my consciousness.
-I perfectly center the beer back on the coaster and look up at the massive aquarium above the bar.
+The clinking glasses and bar sound crush the secluded Michigan beach from my consciousness.
+I correctly center the beer back on the coaster and look up at the massive aquarium above the bar.
 My sleeve snags on the conference badge clipped to my suit jacket pocket.

 “Sorry… Back in Michigan there for a moment,” I apologize and unclip the badge, stuffing it into the inside suit pocket for tomorrow.